Android Jones – Featured Artist

 Best described as a “digital painter,” Jones has created an immense body of work.
-He has become well known for his many layered, psychedelic works and live performances using a custom built digital set up.
-He participated in the Grateful Dead Fare Thee Well Tour and his work has been projected on the Sydney Opera House and the Empire State Building.
-A long time member of the Burning Man community, Android has traveled the world exhibiting his work and has contributed to events on 6 continents.
+He has become well known for his many layered, psychedelic works and live performances using a custom-built digital setup.
+He participated in the Grateful Dead Fare Thee Well Tour, and his work has been projected on the Sydney Opera House and the Empire State Building.
+A long-time member of the Burning Man community, Android has traveled the world exhibiting his work and has contributed to events on six continents.

-At the center of Jones’ work are spirituality and altered states of consciousness.
+Spirituality and altered states of consciousness are at the center of Jones’ work.
 Describing his work as Electro-Mineralism, Jones attributes his ability to create to the wonders of technology, crediting the planet’s resources for advancements in art production.
-Manipulating light and energy, Android Jones captures complex concepts while utilizing his formal background in the arts.
+Android Jones captures complex concepts by manipulating light and energy while utilizing his formal art background.
 Described as a digital alchemist, he is determined to alter the viewer’s perception, pushing the boundaries of the imagination through the use of innovative media forms.

 What is Gen Society?